Mihail Sebastian: Life

-Sebastian was born to a Jewish family in Brăila, the son of Mendel and Clara Hechter.
+Sebastian was born to a Jewish family in Brăila, the son of Mendel and Clara Hechter (née Weintraub).
 After completing his secondary education, Sebastian studied law in Bucharest, but was soon attracted to the literary life and the exciting ideas of the new generation of Romanian intellectuals, as epitomized by the literary group Criterion which included Emil Cioran, Mircea Eliade and Eugène Ionesco.
+Author of the best known Romanian play Star Without Name.
 Sebastian published several novels, including Accidentul ("The Accident") and Orașul cu salcâmi ("The Town with Acacia Trees"), heavily influenced by French novelists such as Marcel Proust and Jules Renard.
+He legally changed his name from Iosif Mendel Hechter to "Iosif Mihail-Sebastian" in April 1935.

 Although initially an apolitical movement, Criterion came under the increasing influence of Nae Ionescu's brand of philosophy, called Trăirism, which mixed jingoistic nationalism, existentialism and Christian mysticism, as well as that of the fascist and antisemitic paramilitary organization known as the Iron Guard.

 As a Jew, Sebastian came to be regarded as an outsider within the group, even by his friends.
 In 1934 he published another novel, De două mii de ani (For Two Thousand Years), about what it meant to be a Jew in Romania, and asked Nae Ionescu, who at the time was still friendly with Sebastian, to write the preface.
 Ionescu agreed, generating uproar by inserting paragraphs both antisemitic and against the very nature of the book they introduced.